Skyworks Tops Q2 Estimates as Revenue Decline Persists

 NEW YORK, May 6 —

-Skyworks Solutions filed an 8-K on May 5 disclosing Q2 2026 results that beat adjusted EPS consensus by $0.23 per share, the third consecutive quarter of outperformance, paired with above-consensus Q3 guidance.
-The headline looks clean.
-The subtext is less tidy: revenue continues to fall year-over-year, and the stock had already jumped approximately 12% in a single session roughly five days before the release.
-When a stock prices in the good news before the report, a confirmed beat becomes a validation rather than a catalyst.
+Skyworks Solutions filed an 8-K on May 5 disclosing Q2 2026 results that beat adjusted EPS consensus by $0.23 per share — the third consecutive quarter of outperformance — paired with above-consensus Q3 guidance.
+Revenue still fell year-over-year.
+The stock had already jumped approximately 12% in a single session roughly five days before the release.
+A beat arriving five days after a 12% pop confirms the move.
+It doesn't start one.

 - Q2 adjusted EPS of $1.76 beat the $1.53 consensus by $0.23, per Yahoo Finance